 Radio Nouspace is the "research" leg of my ongoing Radio Art+Performance+Research (RAPR) research focus.
 The other components are Re-Imagined Radio and my own creative practice with radio+sound art.
 With its research focus, Radio Nouspace investigates several forms of creative/experimental sound-based narratives in the sonic space(s) between sound and voice.
 Use the links below to learn more and listen.

-Sound-based narratives, which unlike radio drama, with its focus on scripted dialogue, focuses on sounds other than the human voice as its narrative basis.
-Learn more.
+Sound-based narratives, with sounds other than human voice as its narrative basis.
+LEARN more.

-Future radio, with its contents, transmission, and reception digitized, will promote social knowledge creation through collaborative production and listening experiences that are global in reach yet local in focus.
-Learn more.
+Future radio will promote collaborative production and listening experiences that are global in reach yet local in focus.
+LEARN more.